DanEspin0821/Blockchain_wallets_19/README.md

 Integrating these two files will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-PLEASE NOTE: You should contain a .env file with your GANASH mnemonic.
+PLEASE NOTE: You should contain a .env file with your Ganache mnemonic.

 ### Application Testing